Initial analysis of the impact of the Ukrainian power grid synchronization with Continental Europe: Statistics of power system frequency data

 In addition, we analyze the increments of the frequency

-which provide information about short-term power imbalances in the grid.
-In fact, a positive value corresponds to an temporary oversupply of power that accelerates rotating synchronous machines, while a negative value corresponds to a scarcity of power.
-The PDF of the increments for $\tau = 1 \, \si{s}$ is approximately Gaussian.
-Differences between the two periods are again small, but a slight broadening of the PDF can be observed.
-Hence, short-term power imbalances have become slightly more pronounced after the synchronization.
+which provide information about short-term power imbalances in the grid \cite{anvari2020stochastic,rydin2021spatio}.
+In fact, a positive value corresponds to a temporary oversupply of power that accelerates rotating synchronous machines, while a negative value corresponds to a scarcity of power.
+Even when evaluating only four weeks, we note that the PDF of the increments for $\tau = 1 \, \si{s}$ is not fully Gaussian but large increments are observed more frequently \cite{rydingorjao2020open}.
+Differences between the two periods are again very small.
+We might speculate that the values at the tails, i.e. particularly rare but large deviations, occur slightly more often after the synchronization.